zackosowski/CSVault/Articles/Classes and Objects.md

 Attributes are like the traits that distinguish one object from another.
 They are the object's data and provide a way to access and modify it.
 In our "Dog" example, we can set the age of a specific dog object to 2 or 10, change its name, or retrieve information about its breed.

+<span style="color: #7b6cd9; border: 2px solid #7b6cd9; padding: 3px">ACTIVITY</span>

+Working with 1-2 people sitting next to you, list as many attributes as you can for the Dog class.

 <hr>

 #### Methods